akashkoppa/StressNet/README.md

 pip install tables
 pip install matplotlib
 ```
+Typical install time: ~30 minutes for all the packages.

-Resource for installing tensorflow including activating GPU support can be found in: https://www.tensorflow.org/install/
+NOTE: Resource for installing tensorflow including activating GPU support can be found in: https://www.tensorflow.org/install/

 ## Demo Guide
+The files in the `demo` folder demonstrates the training of the stressnet for a subset of the data used in the research article (details in the usage guide).
+The folder consists of the following files:

+1. `train_demo.py`: this is the main python script which consists of the code to train a deep neural net (stressnet) for the given input data.
+2. `stressnet_functions.py`: contains functions to preprocess the input data into a format amenable to tensorflow, the Kling-Gupta efficiency (KGE) loss function, and the deep learning architecture of the stressnet.
+3. `input` folder: containing the input files required for training the StressNet.

+NOTES:
+1. Please use the `train_demo.py` to test the code.
+The code is well-commented and the sequence of steps required to create the StressNet is logically designed.
+2. The

 ## Usage Guide